-If you have not already registered your product, use this procedure to complete the registration.
+Use this procedure to complete the registration.

 Registering products is only available to master users and sub-users with full access permissions.

 - 1. Go to Fortinet Customer Service and Support. - 2.
 Log in to your existing account or register for an account. - 3.
 Click Register Now. - 4.
 Follow the prompts to complete the product registration.